-- a) Achieve those strategic objectives defined by the Group, keeping a level of uncertainty under control. - b) Maximize the level of guarantee to shareholders. - c) Protect Group financial results and reputation. - d) Take care of stakeholders interests (shareholders, customers and manufacturers).
+- a) Achieve those strategic objectives defined by the Group, keeping a level of uncertainty under control. - b) Maximize the level of guarantee to shareholders. - c) Protect Group financial results and reputation. - d) Take care of stakeholders' interests (shareholders, customers and manufacturers).

-However, the Group has a low tolerance towards the Risk in what concerns to policies, laws and regulations compliance, including tax regulation.
+However, the Group has a low tolerance towards the risk in what concerns to policies, laws and regulations compliance, including tax regulation.

-E.5 Indicate which risks, including tax risks, have materialised during the year.
+E.5 Indicate which financial and non-financial risks, including tax risks, have materialised during the year.